NtokozoMahlaela/NtokozoMahlaela/README.md

 ## 💻 About Me

-I'm a passionate and curious **Software Developer** with a strong foundation in **front-end and web development**.
+I'm a passionate and curious **Software Developer** with a strong foundation in **Front-end Development and Web Development**.
-I hold a **Diploma degree in Information Technology **, and I’m always eager to build smart, user-focused digital solutions.
+I currently hold a **Diploma in Information Technology with overrall Distinction**, and I’m always eager to build smart, user-focused digital solutions.

 ---